 The remuneration of the Board members reflect their experience and responsibilities, and is adopted by the annual general meeting based on the recommendation from the Board.
 The Board members do not have share options or profit-based remuneration.
 The responsibility statement of the Board of Directors in this report and the notes to the accounts include information about the remuneration of the Board of Directors.

 The Company has a Compensation Committee which reviews and approves the compensation of the CEO and the bonuses to all executive personnel.
 The Articles of Association of the Company permit the Board to approve the granting of share options to employees.
-A long-term share option program for 5 key employees of the company was introduced in Q1 2013.
-An additional share option program was implemented in Q2 2014 for 7 key employees of the company.
+A long-term Employee share scheme for 8 key employees of the company was introduced in Q1 2013.
+A second Employee share scheme was implemented in Q2 2014 for 10 key employees of the company.
 The remuneration of the CEO and the share option scheme are disclosed in the notes to the accounts.
+Three key employees have left the Company since the implementation of the Employee share schemes.

 The Company has a policy of treating all its shareholders and other market participants equally, and communicates relevant and objective information on significant developments which impact the Company in a timely manner.